jexnator/starter-academic/content/post/2024/5/index.md

 I successfully patched the Bitnami LAMP stack on AWS Lightsail for the Amanox website and migrated WordPress.
 There was one setback when updating WordPress.
 Despite several approaches - updating via the GUI, manually updating via SFTP by swapping core folders and attempting to update on the VM via the WP-CLI in a gradual version jump - the update failed.
 This experience was frustrating and showed me that despite market leadership, software can sometimes be crap.
 Now I have agreed with our creative strategist Oliver Blaum that he will update Wordpress via a special staging plugin, where he has a license.
 My involvement in these tasks limited the time available to work on the internal module, which was an unintended and annoying consequence of the WP-Jazz.

 ## How did I improve this week?
 In a Teams call with Dino about a school project, I was able to share with him my progress and the challenges I was facing both internally and in school.
 This interaction was very valuable for me.
+We discussed together the serverless architecture of our Texas hold'em Poker school project.
+Therefore we went through every component and discussed what's the suitabelest AWS services and how the implementation should look like What the implementation should roughly look like.

 ## What will I do different from now?
 Reflecting on the past week has shown me that I can improve my approach to tasks.
 Sometimes I tend to spend too much time on details and I lose prioritization of tasks because I personally care about finishing mine, to get things done.
 While this attention to detail is sometimes beneficial, it can also lead to inefficiency.
 In the future, I want to improve my decision making in terms of prioritizing tasks and knowing when to delegate, inform or get help from others.